Using K&W Block Seal

 - Start the engine and let it run for a few minutes.

-- You will need to keep a close eye on the temperature gauge on your dashboard.
+- You will need to monitor the temperature gauge on your dashboard closely.
 If the engine temperature keeps rising then you need to turn it off, let it cool and restart the engine again.

 - Let the engine continue running for around 30 to 40 minutes.
 Do not rev it.